prashant-2004/Image-Caption-Generator-Flikr8k-Dataset/README.md

 This model is a deep learning model which uses the tensorflow and keras libraries which are used for Neural Network.

 It trains on the basis of the name of image and its corresponding nearly 5 captions related on that image.

-The dataset for this is Flikr8k which is available on - https://www.kaggle.com/datasets/adityajn105/flickr8k?resource=download
+The dataset for this is Flikr8k(of 1.1GB) which is available on - https://www.kaggle.com/datasets/adityajn105/flickr8k?resource=download

+put this DOWNLOADED DATASET, on this Repository Main-Folder by creating " Dataset/ " folder.IT IS MUST TO DOWNLOAD, to run model.

 To run the our model successfully..,we need to follow some steps explained below -